Emihaa/portfolio/README.md

 ## My First Mentor Assignment: Automating Sphere Growth in Blender with Python

-When I started at Hive Helsinki in October 2024, my goal was to strengthen my programming foundation to support my path toward becoming a technical artist.
-A year into the curriculum, I reached out to Antti Veräjänkorpi, to be my mentor and to help me build my Technical Artist portfolio.
+When I started at Hive Helsinki in October 2024, my goal was to strengthen my foundational programming skills to support my path toward becoming a technical artist.
+A year into the curriculum, I reached out to [Antti Veräjänkorpi](https://www.linkedin.com/in/anttiv79/) (Bit of Byte), asking him to be my mentor and to help me build my Technical Artist portfolio.
-He gave me a Blender automation script assignment, which would give him an idea of my coding logic, spatial understanding, and creative problem-solving.
+He gave me a Blender automation script assignment to assess my coding skills, logical thinking, and creative problem-solving.
 The assignment sounded simple at first, but it quickly turned into a fun and challenging project that taught me far more than I expected.

 ## The Assignment